8.5

 Deployment: Cloud or On-Premises

-Why We Chose It: Sage Intacct is a cloud-based ERP system that streamlines an organization’s accounting tasks, such as the general ledger, accounts payable, and accounts receivable.
-Sage Intacct is a general ERP for financials only, so organizations will likely integrate it with government-specific solutions like CloudPermit or CitizenServe.
+Sage Intacct is a cloud-based ERP system that streamlines an organization’s accounting tasks, such as the general ledger, accounts payable, and accounts receivable.
+It’s a general ERP for financials only, so organizations will likely integrate it with government-specific solutions like CloudPermit or CitizenServe.

-Sage Intacct is an effective accounting software for mid-level and growing municipalities.
-We like its scalability, as it can sustain organizational growth.
+Intacct is highly scalable and capable of sustaining organizational growth.
 The point-and-click configuration and modern interface also make the functions easy to learn.
 Entirely cloud-based, Sage Intacct lets organizations access real-time data from any location.

 Best Integration Options: